Bitcoin options enable traders to bet on the Bitcoin price with high leverage.

 Security-wise, Deribit falls roughly in-line with the industry standard, storing around 95% of user funds in cold storage, and running a bug bounty program to ensure the platform remains free of vulnerabilities.

-FTX is a derivatives exchange launched by market maker Alameda Research.
+FTX (full review) is a derivatives exchange launched by market maker Alameda Research.
 The exchange stands out for it’s wide trading product offering, which includes cryptocurrency options, futures, leveraged tokens, and spot markets.

 - Ability to request quotes for any strike price or expiration

 While competitors like Deribit only list a handful of options that are traded with a traditional orderbook, FTX stands out by offering endless strike prices and expiration times through its “Request For Quote” system.